 Below is a snapshot into three CDR solutions that can make a difference at scale.
-These also represent the span of CDR technologies ranging from pure nature-based solutions, through hybrid nature-based/engineered solutions to fully engineered solutions and includes the ocean potential as well.
+These also represent the span of CDR technologies ranging from pure naturebased solutions, through hybrid nature-based/engineered solutions to fully engineered solutions and includes the ocean potential as well.

-CDR solution.
+Seaweed farming is the most promising ocean CDR solution.
 It uses the photosynthesis (it's for free) and the ocean (it's huge) for carbon removal.
 No soil, fertilizers, pesticides, fresh water nor any arable land is needed.
 Especially cultivation of fast growing, large kelp species like Saccharina latissima provides large scale biomass production with annual harvesting.
 The captured CO2 can be stored permanently either at the sea bottom if deep enough or used as feedstock for BioEnergy with Carbon Capture and Storage (BECCS) plants or converted to biochar and distributed in the soil.

-Off the coast of Norway, the estimated production potential is 20.000 tonnes seaweed (e.g., kelp) pr km2 per year which again can capture 2500-3000 tonnes CO2 pr km2.
-Comparing this to Norway's total CO2 release (49.3 mill tonnes CO2eq in 2020), an area of 20.000 km2 of seaweed farms can offset this whole amount.
+Off the coast of Norway, the estimated production potential is 20.000 tonnes seaweed (e.g., kelp) pr km2 per year which again can capture 2500-3000 tonnes CO_2 pr km2.
+Comparing this to Norway's total CO_2 release (49.3 mill tonnes CO_2 eq in 2020), an area of 20.000 km2 of seaweed farms can offset this whole amount.
 Norway has good natural conditions for such farms along most of the coast and especially offshore, where the temperature and nutrient supply is more stable than inshore.